silinggg/data-sci-project/README.md

 Follow our project step-by-step, and explore these notebooks in the following order:

+1. Data Cleaning
-1. #data-cleaning-and-preprocessing
+2. #data-cleaning-and-preprocessing
-2. #exploratory-data-analysis-eda
+3. #exploratory-data-analysis-eda
-3. #feature-selection
+4. #feature-selection
-4. #model-building
+5. #model-building
-5. #model-evaluation-and-final-insights
+6. #model-evaluation-and-final-insights

 ## Problem Statement